A guide to everything about budgeting

 Part III.
 What are some popular budgeting methods?

 By now you have a good understanding of what a budget is, and how to create one from scratch, but you might be wondering what some of the most popular methods are when it comes to budgeting.
-While a lot of different techniques and methods exist, there are a few that immediately come to mind and are by far more common that others.
+While a lot of different techniques and methods exist, here are a few of the most common:

 Budgeting method #1: The 50-30-20 rule